-You can easily apply online using FAFSA on the Web at www.fafsa.gov.
+You can easily apply online using the FAFSA on the Web at www.fafsa.gov.
 This is the fastest and most accurate method, and eliminates the additional processing time or potential errors associated with a traditional paper FAFSA.

 Your School Code for the Fort Lauderdale, Gainesville, Miami, Hollywood & Online campuses is #016839.
 The School Code for Altamonte Springs (Orlando) is #030799.
-Feel free to contact your campus of choice if you have any questions, and ask for the Financial Aid department.
+Feel free to contact your campus of choice if you have any questions, and ask for the Financial Aid Department.
 We’re here to help!

-To apply for a Federal Stafford Loan (student loan), visit StudentlLoans.gov.
+To apply for a Federal Stafford Loan (student loan), visit StudentLoans.gov.
 Read and complete the promissory note before you sign it.
 It is a legal document requiring you to pay back the money you borrow.

 We suggest that you apply for your loan after you receive your student financial plan.
 That way, you will know the amount that the school recommends you borrow.
 Be sure to carefully answer all the questions on the loan application.
 Most people complete this step in less than 30 minutes.

-An undergraduate student can borrow $5,500 to $10,500 per year combined in Direct Subsidized Loans and Direct Unsubsidized Loans depending on your financial need, the amount of other aid that you receive, your dependency status, and grade level.
+An undergraduate student can borrow $5,500 to $10,500 per year combined in Direct Subsidized Loans and Direct Unsubsidized Loans depending on your financial need, the amount of other aid that you receive, your dependency status and grade level.

 An eligible parent qualifies for Federal PLUS Loans (the parent loan for undergraduate students) while their dependent son or daughter attends school.
 To apply for a PLUS Loan, one of your parents must complete the application and pass a credit check.